 The followers of Bokero’s movement were poorly armed with few rifles and muskets.
 They relied more on arrows and spears, some of which were poisoned.
 However, they were numerous and believed that they could not be harmed because the Germans’ bullets would turn to water.
 The Maji Maji warriors attacked in the open in a massive wave attack depending upon the “war medicine” to protect them.
 Initially they attacked small outposts and damaged cotton plants.
 On July 31, 1905, Matumbi men marched on Samanga and destroyed the cotton crop as well as a trading post.
 Kinjikitile Ngwale was arrested and hanged for treason.
 Before his execution, he declared that he had spread the medicine of the rebellion throughout the region.

-The revolt quickly spread through the southern area of Tanzania.
+The revolution quickly spread through the southern area of Tanzania.
 Missions, trading posts and plantations were attacked and destroyed.
 The German forces were powerless to contain it, one-fifth of the invaded region soon was in the hands of the Maji Maji warriors.

 The apex of the war came at Mahenge in August 1905 where several thousand Maji Maji warriors attacked but failed to overrun a German stronghold.
 On October 21, 1905 the Germans retaliated with an attack on the camp of the unsuspecting Ngoni people who had recently joined the war.
 The Germans killed hundreds of men, women, and children.
 This attack marked the beginning of a brutal counteroffensive that left an estimated 75,000 Maji Maji warriors dead by 1907.
 The Germans had also inflicted biological war on the Tanzanian people as well, taking the women and infecting them with sexually transmitted diseases that spread and devastated families and communities.